 To support the efforts of the City of Baltimore and the BPD in implementation of the consent decree, through funding from the Ford Foundation, the National Police Foundation (NPF) currently serves as a Technical Advisor to BPD.
 NPF is providing subject matter expertise and other support to BPD on a broad array of reforms the department is currently undertaking.
-So far, the NPF team has supported BPD in completing a Technology Resource Study and a Staffing Study, and supported BPD’s development of a Community Policing Plan.
-NPF staff are currently assisting BPD with their implementation of “Ethical Policing is Courageous” training, a peer intervention program, and development of neighborhood policing plans.
+The NPF team has supported BPD in completing a Technology Resource Study and a Staffing Study, and supported BPD’s development of a Community Policing Plan.
+Currently, NPF is assisting BPD with implementation and evaluation of “Ethical Policing is Courageous (EPIC)” training, a peer intervention program.

-The NPF staff works in partnership with subject matter experts to address key areas identified for the BPD Technical Assistance for Consent Decree Compliance.
-In collaboration with the BPD, the NPF develops unique strategies tailored to Baltimore and to the requested compliance area.
+NPF staff works in partnership with subject matter experts to address key areas identified for BPD Technical Assistance for Consent Decree Compliance.
+In collaboration with BPD, NPF develops unique strategies tailored to Baltimore and to the requested compliance area.
 Generally, the technical assistance includes:

 Director of Local Programs